Yufei0523/322/README.md

 ### Run

-When your environment is up to date, you can execute in your terminal the following code:
+When your environment is up to date, you can execute in your terminal the following code in **Spotify_info_display/src**:

 ```
-npm run dev
+npm start
 ```

 Copy the url to your browser and connect your account to spotify.

 The default name of playlist is "NewPlaylist".
 The default keyword is "Blue".
+The default genre is "pop"

 **Note:** You can only run the code by changing the userID given by you Spotify Developer Account in the first line of script.js.